goncerz/python-database/README.md

 # rep-python-database
-Using Python to run insert/update/delete command in PostgreSQL database
+Using Python to run insert/update/delete command in PostgreSQL/MySQL database